This post was updated on October 24th, 2019

-What all these studies indicate, is that even mild sleep deprivation over a long period will contribute to significant weight gain.
-Lack of sleep messes with the hormones that control appetite, satiety, and fat accumulation and decreases both our willpower and our better judgement when it comes to food.
+What all these studies indicate is that even mild sleep deprivation over a long period will contribute to significant weight gain.
+Lack of sleep messes with the hormones that control appetite, satiety, and fat accumulation and decreases both our willpower and our better judgement when it comes to food and physical activity.

 Nearly a third of Americans get six hours of sleep or less per night (Krueger and Friedman 200972) which is far greater than the tiny percentage of people that have a genetic polymorphism that lets them function properly with this much sleep.
 For the vast majority of us, we should be getting at least 7 – 8.5 hours of sleep per night, especially if you’re trying to lose weight.

 If you’re thinking this might be easier said than done, then you may have a point as part of having a PCOS diagnosis means you’re also twice as likely to suffer from sleep disturbances (Moran et al. 201573).

 The good news though is that improvements in sleep quality is one of the most common things I hear about from women taking part in my free 30 Day PCOS Diet Challenge.
 My theory is that this is mostly due to people quitting sugar, but all the beneficial nutrition from my PCOS friendly recipes has to be making a big difference too.